| "My lord?" The voice

 Her blush deepened.

+he whispered.
 "You can still say no."

 "I am quite certain," she whispered back.